 AS Course Outline

-What Skills Will I Develop Studying History?
+What Challenges Will I Face in AS Level History?

-2 hour 15 minute exam involving three questions
+2 hour 15 minute exam involving three questions (30% of A Level)

-It will also contain an in-depth study containing historical interpretations of the impact of Margaret Thatcher's government and its consequences in the period 1979-90.
-Students will need to consider many themes such as how war affected Britain throughout the period, and how the fluctuations of the economy advances in technology impacted on British life.
+This is a broad study about how far Britain was transformed politically, socially, economically and culturally in the years 1918-79.
+It will also contain an in-depth study containing historical interpretations of the impact and consequences of Margaret Thatcher's government 1979-90.
+Students will need to consider many themes such as how war affected Britain throughout the period, and how the fluctuations of the economy and advances in technology impacted on British life.

-90 minute exam involving two questions
+90 minute exam involving two questions (20% of A Level)

 Students will study both options but they will only be examined on one of them.
 It will be up to the student to choose between the questions on the day of the exam.
 The first part concerns America's post-war boom of the 1920s, the Depression, New Deal, impact of the Second World War and anti-communist hysteria.
 The second part looks at the racial and political protests and the rise of partisanship between Democrats and Republicans.
 Students will gain insights in the American political process, culture, economics and other wider social factors.

-©2019 Copyright Albemarle Independent College
+©2023 Copyright Albemarle Independent College